Foxtrot-14/CashCompass/README.md

     - `title`: Required, string.
     - `description`: Optional, maximum length of 255 characters.
     - `type`: Required, an integer 1 for `"exact"`, 2 for `"equal"`, or 3 for `"percentage"`.
-    - `participants`: Required, an array of objects, every object must have `participant` and if type is `"exact"` or `"percentage"` then the object must also contain `contribution`.
+    - `participants`: Required, an array of objects; each object must have `participant`, and if `type` is `"exact"` or `"percentage"`, then the object must also contain `contribution`.

 ## Generating Balance Sheets

 The balance sheet provides a summary of each user's net balance after all expenses have been accounted for.
-It can be downloaded as CSV file from the `/api/balance-sheet/` endpoint.
+It can be downloaded as a CSV file from the `/api/balance-sheet/` endpoint.

 ## Contributing